tombenner/ru/README.md

 awk 'printf "%" int(40+length($0)/2) "s\n", $0' myfile
 ```

-For another example, let's compare summing the lines of a list of integers using Rushed vs. a traditional approach:
+For another example, let's compare summing the lines of a list of integers using Ru vs. a traditional approach:

 ```bash
 ru 'map(:to_i).sum' myfile